NEA Mandates and Structures

 Objectives

-These issues are critical to implementing a sustainable nuclear energy infrastructure and this expert group will:
+These issues are critical to implementing a sustainable nuclear energy infrastructure.
+In order to attain these objectives, the EGAFCS will:

-• define the key scientific issues by collecting and comparing information available from experts in member countries, organise the information in a systematic way and provide a deep level of understanding of each of them;
+• define the key scientific issues by collecting and comparing information available from its members, organise the information in a systematic way and provide a deep level of understanding of each of them;

 • assemble technical information on the existing and future technologies, including transmutation and storage technologies;